 3. TLP:GREEN — Limited disclosure, restricted to the community

-TLP-designated documents should indicate the TLP colour of the information at the top of the document, e.g. "TLP:GREEN".
-If the information in a single document spans multiple designations, the applicable TLP colour should be indicated before each paragraph or section.
+TLP-designated documents MUST indicate the TLP colour of the information in the header and footer of each page of the document, e.g. "TLP:GREEN".
+If the information in a single document spans multiple designations, the applicable TLP-label MUST be indicated before each paragraph or section.

 The strictest designation this example contains is TLP:AMBER.
 TLP:GREEN: Information for dissemination within the information security community on a “good to know” basis.
 TLP:AMBER: Sensitive information whose distribution must be restricted to persons relevant in the context of defending against the information security threat in question.